MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch2.md

 ![Mixer panel with first mixer](images/spatial-audio/mixer-panel-with-first-mixer.png)

+> [!NOTE]
+> Until reverb is enabled in [Chapter 5](unity-spatial-audio-ch5.md), the mixer's volume meter doesn't show activity for sounds played through the Microsoft Spatializer

 Click the **PressableButtonHoloLens2** in the **Hierarchy** pane.
 In the **Inspector** pane:
 1. Find the **Audio Source** component
 2. For the **Output** property, click the selector and choose your mixer